RFThings/rfthings.github.io/docs/GatewayManagement/README.md

 # GatewayManagement

-This section aims to remotely manage JSON configuration of LoRaWAN Gateways maintained by RFThings CO.,LTD & partners.
+GatewayManagement is a toolset for remotely managing JSON configurations for LoRaWAN Gateways maintained by RFThings CO., LTD and our partners.
+This repository provides scripts and utilities to update gateway configurations, calculate MD5 hashes, and synchronize changes with gateways.

-# FAQ ?
+# FAQ

+## Updating Gateway Configurations

-## How to update a configuration of a specific gateway?
+### How do I update a configuration for a specific gateway?

-1. Go to `./json_config/` folder & look for the corresponding JSON file that match your gateway EUI.
+1. Navigate to the `./json_config/` folder and locate the JSON file corresponding to your gateway's EUI.
-2. Modify & save the JSON config file.
+2. Modify the JSON file, save your changes, and commit them to the repository.
-3. Calculate MD5 Hash on the updated JSON config file.
+3. Calculate the MD5 hash for the updated JSON file by running the `generate_md5.sh` script in the `./json_config/` folder.
-4. Put the calculated MD5 Hash in the coresponding line in `index.txt` file.
+4. Update the corresponding line in the `index.txt` file with the calculated MD5 hash.
-5. Make a commit the remote reposistory.

-Gateway will automatically clone the new configuration and apply.
-The process usally take 1-2 minutes since the time commit(s) pushed to remote reposistory.
+5. Commit the changes to the `index.txt` file.
+6. Push all commits to the remote repository.

+The gateway will automatically fetch and apply the new configuration, typically within 1–2 minutes after the commits are pushed.

+**Note**: MD5 hashes are sensitive to newline characters, which differ between operating systems (e.g., `\n` for Linux, `\r\n` for Windows).
+Ensure all JSON files use Linux-style newlines (`\n`).
+You can use tools like `Notepad++` or `vscode` to convert files if needed.

 ## How to generate MD5?